madmarcos-codeup/console-game-framework/tutorial/westscreen.md

 menu.addItem("Go west", new WestScreen());
 ```

 and remove the `westStub` method.
 Test your changes by running the game.
-You should be able to go west from the entrance, and
+You should be able to go west from the entrance.

 ---